Ammar-Bin-Yasir/PF-Theory-Project/README.md

 1. Display all student records
 2. Search for a student by ID
 3. Update student marks
-4. Delete a student record
-5. Sort records (ascending or descending order)
+4. Sort records (ascending or descending order)
-6. View analytics and statistics
+5. View analytics and statistics
    - Topper list
    - Subject-wise averages
    - Pass/Fail ratio
-7. Export reports to a user-specified file path
+6. Export reports to a user-specified file path
-8. Save changes and exit
+7. Save changes and exit

 ---